Home > News > The Ships That Carried Them to America

 By Robin Jacobson.

 It’s the stuff of family lore and American history.
 In the late 19th and early 20th centuries, over 10 million European immigrants crossed the Atlantic Ocean to America.
 These included 2.5 million Jews, many of them fleeing pogroms, persecution, and poverty in the Czarist Russian Empire.
-With courage and determination, they built new lives in the United States.
+Courageous and determined, they built new lives in the United States.

 But this epic tale of immigration rarely mentions an essential element – the extraordinary innovations in the shipping industry that made the immigrants’ journey possible.
 Maritime historian Steven Ujifusa fills in this little-told part of the immigrant story in The Last Ships from Hamburg: Business, Rivalry, and the Race to Save Russia’s Jews on the Eve of World War I.